Xpactix-LLC/Payblauq-backend/README.md

 `totalAmountWBTCTransaction` :  This mapping track the total transaction amounts for each merchant in WBTC.<br>
 `totalAmountETHERTransaction`:  This mapping track the total transaction amounts for each merchant in Ethers.<br>
 `totalMerchantTransaction`   :  This mapping tracks the total number of transactions for each merchant.
-`usdtBalance`: A mapping of merchant addresses to their USDT balances.<br>
 `paymentDetails`: A mapping of link IDs to payment details.<br>

 ### Structs<a name="structs"></a>
-- `payment`: Represent information about an active payment that is going to be made from a sender to the Merchant, it includes the amount and address of the receiving merchant
+- `payment`: Represent information about an active payment that is going to be made from a sender to the Merchant, it includes the amount,address of the receiving merchant,payment Id, currency type and transaction time
 ### Modifiers<a name="modifiers"></a>
 - `onlyOwner`- Allows only the deploying address to have access to some functions.
 - `onlyMerchants`- Allows only registered Merchants to have access to some functions.